OpenDreamKit/OpenDreamKit.github.io/_posts/2015-09-02-KickoffMeeting.md

         Orsay, Université Paris Sud
         September 2nd - 5th of 2015

-The objectives of this meeting is to get the OpenDreamKit's participants to know each other and have an overview of the project, and well as to start some of the collaborative tasks through brainstorms and coding sprints.
+The objectives of this meeting is to get OpenDreamKit participants to know each other and have an overview of the project, and well as to start some of the collaborative tasks through brainstorms and coding sprints.

-External participants wanting to know more about the project or would like to participate to its activities are welcome.
+External participants who would like to know more about the project or to participate in its activities are welcome.

 # Location and how to come

-The hotel and events are all located on the Orsay campus of Université Paris Sud, about 45 minutes south west from Paris downtown by the RER B line (going toward Saint-Rémi les chevreuse).
+The hotel and events are all located on the Orsay campus of Université Paris Sud, about 45 minutes Southwest from Paris city centre, on the RER B line (going toward Saint-Rémy les Chevreuse).

 ## September 2nd, 4th, 5th: [Proto 204](http://proto204.co/)